JaxJafinPapau/PetfulLife_API/README.md

 **`POST /api/v1/products`**
 Allows a user to access an existing DB product or create it simply by scanning a UPC.
-The UPC is the only information required to make a POST request.
+The UPC and the user id are required to make a POST request.
+The post request will automatically associate this product to this user.

 Request body:

 ```
-{ upc: 110011001100 }
+{ upc: 110011001100, user_id: 1 }
 ```

 Response: